Arkadian378/Diffx/README.md

 ├── benchmark_iris.py    # Iris dataset benchmark
 ├── utils.py             # Function to see in real time building of graph ├── README.md            # This file
+├── Diffx.pdf            # File paper-similar that goes deep in the theory and implementation
 ```

 ---